 Think vertical!
 Stack small appliances.
 Also, store what you use frequently more prominently.
 Your counter should only contain items you use regularly—or what makes you happy.
 Since your cabinet space is so valuable, make sure to go through it frequently and get rid of what you don’t need (keep a close eye on expiration dates!).
 Using space can help you save space when it comes to drawer dividers, so spend a little to go a long way with drawers.

 Use Shoe Organizers

 One of our favorite organizational tools is a hanging shoe organizer.
 These canvas contraptions are made to allow you to store your shoes on the back of a door, but their individualized compartments make them perfect for storing anything.
 Keep one in the bathroom for bobby pins, make-up, and lotion; one in the garage for gardening supplies; one in your kitchen for spices; and one in the TV room for rarely used remotes and video game controllers.
-We also keep one in each of our children’s rooms, so that when we yell, “Clean up your room!” they have a handy place to stow toy cars, action figures, and the million other little things that find their way onto their floors.
+We also keep one in each of our children’s rooms, so that when we tell them to clean up their room, they have a handy place to stow toy cars, action figures, and the million other little things that find their way onto their floors.